East India Company

-The East India Company (EIC) was an English, and later British, joint-stock company founded in 1600 and dissolved in 1874.
-It was formed to trade in the Indian Ocean region, initially with the East Indies (the Indian subcontinent and Southeast Asia), and later with East Asia.
-The company seized control of large parts of the Indian subcontinent, colonised parts of Southeast Asia and Hong Kong.
-At its peak, the company was the largest corporation in the world.
-The EIC had its own armed forces in the form of the company's three Presidency armies, totalling about 260,000 soldiers, twice the size of the British army at the time.
-The operations of the company had a profound effect on the global balance of trade, almost single-handedly reversing the trend of eastward drain of Western bullion, seen since Roman times.
+The East India Company (EIC) was an English, and later British, joint-stock company that was founded in 1600 and dissolved in 1874.
+It was formed to trade in the Indian Ocean region, initially with the East Indies (which included the Indian subcontinent and Southeast Asia), and later with East Asia.
+The company gained control of large parts of the Indian subcontinent and Hong Kong.
+At its peak, the company was the largest corporation in the world by various measures and had its own armed forces in the form of the company's three presidency armies, totalling about 260,000 soldiers, twice the size of the British Army at certain times.

-Originally chartered as the "Governor and Company of Merchants of London Trading into the East-Indies", the company rose to account for half of the world's trade during the mid-1700s and early 1800s, particularly in basic commodities including cotton, silk, indigo dye, sugar, salt, spices, saltpetre, tea, and opium.
-The company also ruled the beginnings of the British Empire in India.
+Originally chartered as the "Governor and Company of Merchants of London Trading into the East-Indies," the company rose to account for half of the world's trade during the mid-1700s and early 1800s, particularly in basic commodities including cotton, silk, indigo dye, sugar, salt, spices, saltpetre, tea, gemstones, and later opium.
+The company also initiated the beginnings of the British Raj in the Indian subcontinent.